-This classic French meal of baked, cream-soaked toast and eggs is deceptively simple (and scalable) but lavish.
-Named for the Alpine region of Bresse, which is best known to the culinary world for its exceptional chickens, the dish is practical country cooking at its finest.
-As it bakes, the cream soaks into the bread and thickens to a rich sauce right on the platter, resulting in a savory French toast.
-Our version is adapted from the great English food writer Elizabeth David’s 1955 collection of seasonal French fare, Summer Cooking.
-It’s a perfect breakfast or light supper, especially if you start with this fluffy homemade milk bread.
+This savory French breakfast of baked, cream-soaked toast and eggs is deceptively simple (and scalable) but lavish.
+The cream soaks into the garlic-rubbed bread and thickens to a rich sauce right in the skillet resulting in a savory French toast.
+Our recipe is inspired by the great English food writer Elizabeth David’s 1955 collection of seasonal French fare, Summer Cooking.
+She advises using day-old bread.
+For a fluffier touch, start with our recipe for homemade milk bread.

 Featured in: "Baked Toast With Cream and Eggs May Be the Perfect Brunch Dish."

 - 2 tbsp. softened unsalted butter, bacon fat, or duck fat, divided

 - Two ½-in.-thick slices of good-quality white bread

 Position a rack in the center of the oven and preheat to 375°F.

 Meanwhile, spread 1 tablespoon of the butter on both sides of each slice of bread.